Rajan/lesspod/README.md

 ## Free Forever Web Hosting (Cloud Limits Apply)

 Lesspod will enable free websites and blogs for people who don't want to pay for recurring hosting fees within free limits offered by cloud providers like Google Firebase and AWS Lambda.
-Lesspod is a better alternative to static sites which can be difficult to install and manage.
+Lesspod is dynamic and offers a better alternative to static sites which can be difficult to install and manage.

 ## Choice of building blocks